Ill-fitting shoes can ruin a good day. The same goes for your horse.

 Shoeing advocates argue that proper shoeing helps correct conformation faults, achieve a more level footfall, and prevents excessive hoof wear and tear over time.

-At the end of the day, the decision of whether to shoe or leave your horse barefoot should be based on what is best for the health of your individual animal and made with advice from both a trained farrier and veterinarian.
+At the end of the day, the decision of whether to shoe or leave your horse barefoot should be based on what is best for the health of your individual animal and made in consultation with both a trained farrier and a veterinarian.

 Horseshoeing Frequently Asked Questions